edgedelta/docs/docs/basic-onboarding.md

 There are 2 ways to verify agent deployment:

   * In the portal
-  * In the existing streaming data service
+  * In the target software platform

 ***